vivekjorewal/CPP-projects/README.md

 # CPP-projects
-I have worked in some self projects in cpp whose cpp codes are here.
+I have worked in some cpp projects whose codes are here.